 We have worked with representative organisations and trades unions to ensure this guidance is evidence-based, fair and ethical, clear and realistic.
 As each venue is different, NAs and Professional Clubs with stadiums should work with representative organisations and / or trades unions to determine how best to apply this guidance in their specific circumstances.

-The guidance recognises in particular the importance of undertaking a robust and ongoing risk based assessment with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review so that workplaces continue to feel, and be, safe.
+This guidance emphasises, in particular, the importance of undertaking robust and ongoing risk-based assessments with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review.

 This guidance should be read in conjunction with our business and physical distancing guidance, which still applies.

 - HPS: COVID-19 Non Healthcare Settings guidance which provides information on the background to COVID-19, symptoms, general principles of infection prevention and control and health protection measures and what to do if someone becomes unwell on site;

 - NHS Inform, which has a wide range of useful public-facing information including details on symptoms and what to do; and

 - The Test and Protect website contains information on how people who are self-isolating can get tested.